liangjiubujiu/CTooth/README.md

 ## Dataset Requisition
-Please send an email to acw499@qmul.ac.uk requesting access to the CTooth dataset after reading the **[Data_requisition.md](https://github.com/liangjiubujiu/CTooth/blob/main/Data_requistion.md)**.
-Our updates will be announced later on a Wechat group or via our Github account.
+~~Please send an email to acw499@qmul.ac.uk requesting access to the CTooth dataset after reading the **[Data_requisition.md](https://github.com/liangjiubujiu/CTooth/blob/main/Data_requistion.md)**.
+Our updates will be announced later on a Wechat group or via our Github account.~~
+Please keep an eye out for the latest notices from the [MICCAI 2023](https://conferences.miccai.org/2023/en/).
+We will record all the emails for dataset requisition and reopen the dataset release with email after the 2023 MICCAI challenge.

 ## Benchmark
 Please see the attention based tooth segmentation benckmark [here](./benchmark/readme.md)